amir-the6th/Oldagram/README.md

 - animated gradient background
 - populate posts based on a template and an array of objects
     - dynamically generate unique id attributes for those posts
+- In CSS -> `img { pointer-events: none; }`: Disable the right-click save on images, , just like Instagram